 A worldwide project, “Happy whale”, helps track individual whales throughout the world’s oceans by providing a website were photos can be posted and become available for anyone to analyse and use (NAMMCO 2017).

 In 2018, the Scientific Committee of NAMMCO was informed that the International Whaling Commission has recommended that an estimate of blue whales be generated, with a specific recommendation to use photo ID catalogues.
 The IWC has specifically requested participation in this work from Iceland, the US and Canada.

-Abrahms, B., Hazen, E.L., Aikens, E.O., Savoca, M.S., Goldbogen, J.A., Bograd, S.J., Jacox, M.G., Irvine, L.M., Palacios, D.M., Mate, B.R.
+Abrahms, B., Hazen, E.L., Aikens, E.O., Savoca, M.S., Goldbogen, J.A., Bograd, S.J., Jacox, M.G., Irvine, L.M., Palacios, D.M. and Mate, B.R.
 (2019).
 Memory and resource tracking drive blue whale migrations.
-Proceedings of the National Academy of Sciences Mar 2019, 116(12) 5582–5587; DOI:10.1073/pnas.1819031116
+Proceedings of the National Academy of Sciences of the United States of America, 116(12), 5582–5587. https://doi.org/10.1073/pnas.1819031116

 Allison C. (2017).
 International Whaling Commission Catch Data Base v.
 6.1.

 Árnason, Ú, Spilliaert, R., Pálsdóttir, Á.K. and Árnason, A. (1991).
 Molecular identification of hybrids between the two largest whale species, the blue whale (Balaenoptera musculus) and the fin whale (B. physalus).
 Hereditas, 115(2), 183–189. https://doi.org/10.1111/j.1601-5223.1991.tb03554.x